It's true: as of February 14, 2021, Costco has closed the photo departments in all local warehouses. Cue the tears.

-Amazon Prime Photos - just another way Amazon is taking over our lives. 🙂 Amazon can make prints or books, and they ship for free for Prime members.
+Amazon Prime Photos - another perk of Amazon Prime. 🙂 Amazon can make prints or books, and they ship for free (!) for Prime members.

 Artifact Uprising: If you're looking for heirloom-quality products, this is a high-end print shop.
 They have gorgeous prints and wedding-quality lay-flat albums, with a very classy/bohemian aesthetic.

 Chatbooks: If you're looking for quick & simple photobooks, this is your place!
 Easily upload from your phone, computer, or social media.
 Import captions or leave them off.
 Softcover or hardcover, two different sizes.
 Tons more info about Chatbooks here.

 Snapfish - One of your cheapest options is Snapfish.
 They offer both glossy and matte finishes for most of their print sizes, and you can ship straight to your home.

 Where Can I Get 1 Hour Photos?
 Places to Print Your Photos Locally

 Several other big box stores can do "1-hour prints" and many of them have dirt-cheap prices.
 Some of them even offer occasion coupons for free 8x10 prints!